JustComments/jc-server/README.md

 ## Frontend Setup

 - Clone https://github.com/JustComments/jc-widget and run `npm install`.
-- Adjust `API_ENDPOINT` variable in Webpack via CLI and or in the source to point to 3434.
+- Adjust `API_ENDPOINT` variable in Webpack via CLI or in the source to point to 3434.
 - Run `npm start` and open `http://localhost:3333/`.